trevorsaudi/trevorsaudi.github.io/content/posts/Symbolic_Execution_Angr_Part1/index.md

 We provide the path to the project and use the Project method to create an instance of an angr project to work with. ```#1 ```

 We then create an initial_state variable that holds the entry point to the program.
-This is necessary for the symbolic execution engine to know where to start exploring the program /.```#2```
+This is necessary for the symbolic execution engine to know where to start exploring the program.```#2```

 We follow through with a simulation manager object that starts executing at the entry point of our program. ```#3```